GOP warns Trump charges will lead to more political prosecutions

 “It creates an atmosphere where the courts are being used as a political weapon,” he said.
 “It undermines I think the confidence of the American people in their democracy, in their legal system.”

-Critics of Bragg’s case, such as Sen. Ted Cruz (R-Texas), point out that Trump’s then-lawyer, Michael Cohen, made the $130,000 payment to Stormy Daniels before the 2016 election and the statute of limitations for misdemeanors in New York is two years and for minor felonies is five years.
+Critics of Bragg’s case, such as Sen. Ted Cruz (R-Texas), point out that Trump’s then-lawyer, Michael Cohen, made the $130,000 payment to Stormy Daniels before the 2016 election and the statute of limitations in New York is two years for misdemeanors and five years for minor felonies.

 These critics believe Bragg will try to tie that payment to an effort to conceal another crime, most likely a violation of campaign finance law, to get around the statute of limitations.